uku3lig/ukuwayplus/README.md

 ## 🍍 Hideaway+ - a QOL mod for Hideaway

+### Disclaimer
+Much of the code is messy, and unfinished.
+I was developing many complex systems at once which I hadn't fully planned out, and you can see many pieces of debugging code from testing that haven't been removed.

 ### Navigating the repository
 My code is an absolute mess, so here are some pointers:
 - `src/main/java` - all code for the mod